 Contemporary Jungian psychotherapy is informed by a variety of psychoanalytic approaches.
 The focus is not only on difficulties and conflicts but also takes into consideration the healing and creative aspects of the psyche.
 There is a trust in the innate wisdom of the unconscious to guide the work through symbolic material, and to lay out a path towards wholeness or individuation.

-The British Jungians, through their close collaboration with Kleinians, have demonstrated the natural compatibility of a Jungian approach with a developmental perspective, Object Relations, and Bionian theory.
-Jungian therapy also includes close attention to transference and countertransference.
+Our clinical and theoretical approach offers perspectives into a complex and multilayered psyche that includes developmental and archetypal perspectives.
+This depth orientation often involves working with symbolic material (i.e. dreams, sandplay, etc.) as well as close attention to developmental issues and transference/countertransference.
 In addition, Jung, in discussing the idea that therapist and patient have a mutual impact upon each other, advanced the idea of intersubjectivity, a perspective that is very present in Jungian work.

 Therapy at the clinic is provided by analysts, candidates in analytic training, pre-doctoral psychology interns and registered Marriage and Family therapist interns who are involved in a two year training program, as well as fourth year psychiatry residents.
 Registered Social Work Interns are also eligible to apply for internship training.
-Currently there are 9 interns including one international student from Romania.
+Currently there are 10 interns including one international scholar.
 Interns receive intensive supervision from two to three supervisors simultaneously.
 They participate in case conference/seminars, didactic seminars, and have access to the rich resources of the Jung Institute.
-Training involves an experience of the integration of the above diverse perspectives with the ultimate goal of the development of an individual style and the emergence of an analytic attitude.

 THE INTERNSHIP PROGRAM

 The Internship program is a CAPIC approved two year internship in long and short term depth oriented psychotherapy.
 Training focuses on treatment of a wide range of psychopathology and life issues.
-Interns are expected to become competent in diagnostic formulation, treatment planning and developing psychotherapeutic technique with attention paid to development issues, transference and countertransference, frame, working with dreams and other symbolic material.
+Interns are expected to become competent in diagnostic formulation, treatment planning, and developing psychotherapeutic technique with attention paid to developmental issues, transference and countertransference, frame, working with dreams and other symbolic material.
 Particular attention is paid towards deepening the work.
+The goal of training, in addition to solidifying basic psychodynamic skills, is the development of an individual style and the emergence of an analytic attitude.

-All interns at the Institute Clinic have full use of the Institute library, the Institute’s Extended Education Public Programs, and are welcomed to participate in many of the activities of the analytic learning community.
-Additionally, Jung Institute interns are able to attend grand rounds at CPMC.
+All interns at the Institute Clinic have full use of the Institute library, the Institute’s Extended Education Public Programs, ARAS, and are welcomed to participate in many of the activities of the analytic learning community.

 It is our preference that Interns make a two year commitment to the program.
 Officially, each year is negotiated individually.
 Interns are expected to be present for an average of 22 hours per week.
 This includes carrying a caseload of 12 clients; 2-3 hours of individual supervision; 2-3 hours of didactic training; a half hour community meeting; and a two hour case conference seminar.